openebs/website/docs/main/introduction-to-openebs/introduction-to-openebs.md

 OpenEBS turns any storage available to Kubernetes worker nodes into Local or Replicated Kubernetes Persistent Volumes.
 OpenEBS helps application and platform teams easily deploy Kubernetes stateful workloads that require fast and highly durable, reliable, and scalable [Container Native Storage](../concepts/container-native-storage.md).

-OpenEBS is also a leading choice for NVMe based storage deployments.
+OpenEBS is also a leading choice for NVMe-based storage deployments.

 OpenEBS was originally built by MayaData and donated to the _Cloud Native Computing Foundation_ and is now a [CNCF sandbox project](https://www.cncf.io/sandbox-projects/).

 ## Why do users prefer OpenEBS?

-The [OpenEBS Adoption stories](https://github.com/openebs/openebs/blob/master/ADOPTERS.md), mention the top reasons driving users towards OpenEBS as:
+The [OpenEBS Adoption stories](https://github.com/openebs/openebs/blob/master/ADOPTERS.md) mention the top reasons driving users towards OpenEBS as:

 - OpenEBS provides consistency across all Kubernetes distributions - On-premise and Cloud.
 - OpenEBS with Kubernetes increases Developer and Platform SRE Productivity.